analogdevicesinc/VSCode-Maxim/readme.md

 ## VS Code Settings
 ### Setting Include Paths for Intellisense
 VS Code's intellisense engine must be told where to find the header files for your source code.
-By default, include paths have been added for Maxim's perpiheral drivers, and all of sub-directories of the workspace will be searched for header files.
+By default, include paths have been added for Maxim's perpiheral drivers, and all of the sub-directories of the workspace will be searched for header files.
 If VS Code throws an error on an `#include` statement (and the file exists), then an include path is most likely missing.

 To add additional include paths :
 1. Open the `\.vscode\c_cpp_properties.json` file.